 In July 2014, the IASB issued the final version of IFRS 9, bringing together all phases of the financial instruments project to replace IAS 39 and all previous versions of IFRS 9.
 The standard introduces new requirements for classification and measurement, impairment and hedge accounting.
-The Group expects to adopt IFRS 9 from 1 January 2018.
-The Group is currently assessing the impact of the standard.
+The Group will adopt IFRS 9 from 1 January 2018.
+The Group will not restate comparative information and will recognize any transition adjustments against the opening balance of equity at 1 January 2018.
+The Group assessed and expected impacts relate to the classification and measurement and the impairment requirements as follows: